 Each year we invite organisations and artist’s who are on our Embrace Artist’s panel to submit proposals through our Embrace Residency Award Programme.

 We are proud to have initiated and delivered award winning Arts and Disability participatory projects, commissions that aim to challenge ideas of integration and participation in the field of Arts and Disability.
 Recent commissions include.

-Embrace Associate Artists 2022: Clare Arts Office, Embrace Arts and Disabilities programme is delighted to announce Fionnathan Productions, Fionn and Jonathan Angus as Associate Artists for 2022.
-As part of their role as associate artists Fionnathan will deliver a series of presentations and workshops for mental health & disability organisations, their clients and for artists who facilitate creative projects within this field in Clare.
-They will receive support from the Embrace programme in developing their artistic professional practice and will also have the opportunity to work with the dramaturge Miquel Barceló to develop and deliver a new multi-disciplinary theatre piece which will be showcased in 2023.
+Embrace Associate Artists 2022: Clare Arts Office, Embrace Arts and Disabilities programme was delighted to appoint Fionnathan Productions, Fionn and Jonathan Angus as Associate Artists for 2022.
+As part of their role as associate artists Fionnathan delivered a series of presentations and workshops to local schools.
+They also received support from the Embrace programme in developing their artistic professional practice and will had the opportunity to work with the dramaturge Miquel Barceló to develop their theatre practice.

 The Vision Symphony ( 2019) with composer Dave Flynn and the Irish Memory Orchestra along with partners, 3L, NCBI and glór theatre commissioned by the Arts Council Invitation to Collaboration Scheme.